Led Zeppelin – The 1980s, Part One

-Led Zeppelin – The 1980s, Part One was a planned autumn 1980 concert tour of North America by the rock band Led Zeppelin.
+Led Zeppelin – The 1980s, Part One was a planned autumn 1980 19-date concert tour of North America by the rock band Led Zeppelin.
 It was scheduled to take place from 17 October through 15 November of that year and cover much of the East Coast and Midwest.
 The band cancelled the tour when drummer John Bonham died on 25 September, one day after the group's initial rehearsal for the tour.